jpzm/wii88/README.md

 ## Build

 To build the Wii port, please use the provided `Makefile.wii`.
 In the terminal, you may type `make -f Makefile.wii`.
 If everything proceed sucessfully, there will be a new `wii.dol` file.
-Also, this file is also copied to `hbc/apps/wii88` directory.
+This file is also copied to `hbc/apps/wii88/boot.dol`.

 ## Credits